 This is for coders who want cheap access to great open models.
 If you have been searching for an honest OpenCode Go review, the answer is straightforward: subscribe if you want reliable open models at a fair price.

-This is not for people who want OpenAI or Claude models.
-If you need frontier proprietary models for complex reasoning work, Go is a supplement, not a replacement.
+This is not for people who need a specific proprietary model.
+Grok 4.5 and GPT 5.6 Luna cover the xAI and OpenAI side of the fence now, but Claude and Gemini still are not here.
+If you need those, Go is a supplement, not a replacement.
 Use it alongside your primary subscription.

 The Verdict